mais-thaher/skillswap/README.md

 # SkillSwap - Skill Exchange Platform

-A modern web application for exchanging skills with others in your community.
+A smart web application that enables users to **exchange skills without financial cost**.
+Connect with others based on complementary skills, learn from each other, and build a collaborative community.

+**Core Philosophy**: *Give what you know, learn what you want.*

 Built with **React + TypeScript + Vite + Tailwind CSS** with a clean, scalable feature-based architecture.

 ## Quick Start